Albert E. Fernald

-First Lieutenant Albert E. Fernald (May 13, 1838 – December 3, 1908) was an American soldier who fought in the American Civil War.
-Fernald received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Five Forks in Virginia on 1 April 1865.
-He was honored with the award on 10 May 1865.
+Albert E. Fernald (May 13, 1838 – December 3, 1908) was an American soldier who fought in the American Civil War.
+Fernald received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Five Forks in Virginia on April 1, 1865.
+He was honored with the award on May 10, 1865.

 Biography

-Fernald was born in Winterport, Maine, on 13 May 1838.
+Fernald was born in Winterport, Maine, on May 13, 1838.
 He enlisted into the 20th Maine Infantry.
-He died on 3 December 1908 and his remains are interred at the Oak Hill Cemetery in Maine.
+He died on December 3, 1908, and his remains are interred at Oak Hill Cemetery in Maine.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to First Lieutenant (Infantry) Albert E. Fernald, United States Army, for extraordinary heroism on 1 April 1865, while serving with Company F, 20th Maine Infantry, in action at Five Forks, Virginia.
 During a rush at the enemy, Lieutenant Fernald seized, during a scuffle, the flag of the 9th Virginia Infantry (Confederate States of America).